-Outstanding results again at Ferndown Upper School
+Outstanding results for a third year in a row at Ferndown Upper School

 All of Ferndown’s students performed extremely well but a few of the top performers were: